 The CSEEES stimulates study and research on Russia, Eurasia, and Eastern Europe by funding travel, providing course development grants, and underwriting small-scale projects for UNC faculty.
 For example, the Center co-sponsors the “Gender, War, and Culture” workshop series, “Russia and its Empires, East and West” seminars and Czech Studies workshop.

 The CSEEES also supports interdisciplinary working groups on important topics such as Collective Violence and Conﬂict Resolution (CVCR).
-An interdisciplinary team from the CVCR working group was recently award a National Science Foundation grant for the study of political violence.
+An interdisciplinary team from the CVCR working group was recently awarded a National Science Foundation grant for the study of political violence.
 CSEEES is working with the UNC Ofﬁce of Research Development to develop a comprehensive, strategic research plan, which will include innovative working groups.

-We strive to enhance US national security and global competitiveness by promoting international service and awareness among a broader, more representative cross-section of the American citizenry.
+We strive to enhance U.S. national security and global competitiveness by promoting international service and awareness among a broader, more representative cross-section of the American citizenry.